-When holding meetings or panels via remote access, the governing board or Trust will:
+When holding meetings or panels via remote access, the local academy committee or Trust will:

-- Comply with relevant equalities legislation. - Enable access to support which the parent is entitled to, including the presence of a friend. - Confirm with all participants that they have access to the technology that will allow them to participate in the meeting or panel. - Ensure all the participants will be able to put across their point of view and/or fulfil their function. - Ensure the remote meeting or panel can be held fairly and transparently.
+Comply with relevant equalities legislation.

+- Enable access to support which the parent/carer is entitled to, including the presence of a friend. - Confirm with all participants that they have access to the technology that will allow them to participate in the meeting or panel. - Ensure all the participants will be able to put across their point of view and/or fulfil their function. - Ensure the remote meeting or panel can be held fairly and transparently.

-Social workers and VSHs must be allowed to join a meeting via the use of remote access, regardless of the format chosen, as long as the governing board (for a governing board meeting) or Trust (for an IRP) are satisfied that they will be able to participate effectively, they can hear and be heard (and see and be seen if participating by video) throughout the meeting, and their remote participation will not prevent the meeting being fair and transparent.
+Social workers and VSHs must be allowed to join a meeting via the use of remote access, regardless of the format chosen, as long as the local academy committee (for a local academy committee meeting) or Trust (for an IRP) are satisfied that they will be able to participate effectively, they can hear and be heard (and see and be seen if participating by video) throughout the meeting, and their remote participation will not prevent the meeting being fair and transparent.

-Where a suspension or exclusion began before 1 September 2023 and a governing board meeting has not yet been held, the Headteacher/Executive Headteacher will notify the parent, either on 1 September or as soon as possible afterwards, that they can ask the governing board to hold the meeting via the use of remote access.
-This also applies if an exclusion began before 1 September and the parent is entitled to make representations but has not yet done so.
+Where a suspension or exclusion began before 1 September 2024 and a local academy committee meeting has not yet been held, the Headteacher/Executive Headteacher will notify the parent/carer, either on 1 September or as soon as possible afterwards, that they can ask the local academy committee to hold the meeting via the use of remote access.
+This also applies if an exclusion began before 1 September and the parent/carer is entitled to make representations but has not yet done so.
 The Headteacher/Executive Headteacher 's notification will explain how requests must be made and to whom and that requests must be made within three school days of the notification.

-Where an exclusion began before 1 September 2023 and an independent review panel has not yet been held, the governing board must notify the parent, either on 1 September or as soon as possible that they can ask the independent review panel to hold the meeting via the use of remote access.
-This also applies if an exclusion began before 1 September, and the parent is entitled to apply for an independent review panel but has not yet done so.
+Where an exclusion began before 1 September 2024 and an independent review panel has not yet been held, the local academy committee must notify the parent/carer, either on 1 September or as soon as possible that they can ask the independent review panel to hold the meeting via the use of remote access.
+This also applies if an exclusion began before 1 September, and the parent/carer is entitled to apply for an independent review panel but has not yet done so.
 The notification will explain how requests must be made and to whom and that requests must be made within three school days of the notification.